py-mine/mcproto/CONTRIBUTING.md

 # Contributing Guidelines

-This project is fully open-sourced and all new contributions are welcome.
+This project is fully open-sourced and new contributions are welcome!

 However know that we value the quality of the code we maintain and distribute, and you will need to adhere to some code quality standards which we define.
 Your PR may get rejected on the basis of a contributor failing to follow these